saberzero1/unzip-jp-gui/README.md

 Unzip Japanese Shift-JIS zip archives on non-Japanese systems.
 This script unzips the file while converting the file names from Shift-JIS to UTF-8.

 Japanese versions of Windows use Shift-JIS encoding to store file names.
-When a zip file is created from files containing Japanese characters and later opened on a non-Japanese system, the file names are scrambled.
+When a zip file is created from files containing Japanese characters and later opened on a non-Japanese system, the file names are [scrambled](https://en.wikipedia.org/wiki/Mojibake).
+This program aims to fix that problem.

 ## Usage/Examples